 Work and learn with us

-Waiting for you, just west of Brisbane is the unique region of the Darling Downs and South West Queensland, which can offer you, truly seasonal experiences.
+Waiting for you, just west of Brisbane is the unique region of the Darling Downs and South West Queensland.

 The Balonne Shire is located west of the Great Dividing Range and east of the outback.
-The Shire hub, St George, straddles the intersections of six highways, providing perfect road access for visitors - whether you are staying overnight or for a few weeks.
+The Shire hub, St George, straddles the intersections of six highways, providing perfect road access.

 The Balonne Shire is home to the towns of St George, Dirranbandi, Hebel, Bollon, Nindigully, Thallon and Mungindi (Qld).

 Toowomba Catholic schools in this Shire - St Patrick's School, St George.

 Goondiwindi is located on the Western Downs border of Queensland and New South Wales.
 The Macintyre River, which forms the State boundary between Queensland and New South Wales, is the lifeblood of the area, providing water for town, stock irrigation and industry.